Kenneth-Rakentine/Wordle-React/README.md

 # Wordle React Application
 ![logo](https://1000logos.net/wp-content/uploads/2023/05/Wordle-Emblem.png)
+---
 ## INSTRUCTIONS:
--Enter a 5 letter word with either your keyboard or the on-screen keys
+- Enter a 5 letter word with either your keyboard or the on-screen keys
 <sub>(must be a word that exists in the app's "word bank" in order to proceed with subsequent guesses)</sub>
 - Hit "Enter"
     - 🔘**GREY letter** = Incorrect letter